 Types of colon/colorectal screening

 If you are age 50 or over and do not have a family history of colorectal cancer, it is recommended that you do a fecal immunochemical testing (FIT) every two years.
 FIT replaces the fecal occult blood test (gFOBT) for people at average risk of getting colon cancer.

-The FOBT is a simple test that can be done in the privacy of your own home.
+FIT is a simple test that can be done in the privacy of your own home.
 It tests for blood in your stool, which may be a sign of colorectal cancer.
-Your doctor can write you a requisition for an FOBT test, and you can take this requisition to the lab to get the test kit.
+Your doctor can write you a requisition for FIT, and you can take this requisition to the lab to get the test kit.
 After following the test kit instructions, you can then mail it with the postage-paid addressed envelope for laboratory analysis.

 A colonoscopy is recommended if you are at increased risk for colorectal cancer or if you have a positive FOBT result.
 This involves inserting a long flexible tube through the rectum and extending it along the length of the colon.
 At the end of the tube is a small camera to help the specialist examine your colon and rectum, and remove polyps.